uliana1one/KeyPass/TECHNICAL_SUMMARY.md

 ### **Critical Gaps**

-1. **KILT Parachain Integration** ⚠️
-   - Provider exists but on-chain operations are incomplete
-   - DID registration works in tests but not in production workflow
-   - Recommendation: Complete KILTDIDProvider.onchain integration

-2. **ZK-Proof Generation** ❌
+1. **ZK-Proof Generation** ❌
    - Semaphore dependencies installed but not used
    - Real proof generation disabled in favor of mocks
    - Recommendation: Enable and test real ZK-proofs, or remove Semaphore

-3. **SBT on KILT/Substrate** ❌
+2. **SBT on KILT/Substrate** ❌
    - Only Moonbeam SBTs work
    - No Substrate-native SBT implementation
    - Recommendation: Implement or document limitation

+3. **Cross-Chain DID Verification** ❌
+   - Individual chains work perfectly
+   - No identity linking or verification across chains
+   - Recommendation: Implement cross-chain identity bridging

 4. **Badge Explorer Dashboard** ⚠️
    - React examples exist but not production-ready